nassim-kada/Face-Recognition-System/README.md

 # Face Recognition System

-A Python-based face recognition system using OpenCV and deep learning techniques.
+A Python-based face recognition system using OpenCV.
 This project demonstrates the ability to detect and recognize faces in real-time.

 ## Table of Contents